N1-Acetyl-5-methoxykynuramine

 N1-Acetyl-5-methoxykynuramine (AMK) is a metabolite of melatonin that could improve memory by acting on the melatonin receptors.
 AMK is produced from the metabolization of melatonin by the kynuramine pathway in the brain.
 It significantly increased the phosphorylation of both ERK and CREB in the hippocampus.
 It also helps scavenge free radicals.
 AMK is highly reactive towards dioxygen (O_{2}) radicals because of AMK's N^{2-}amino group.

 Anti-inflammatory activity

-Studies have shown that melatonin, along with its metabolites N1-acetyl-N2-formyl-5-methoxykynuramine (AFMK) and N1-acetyl-5-methoxykynuramine (AMK), can suppress the activation of cyclooxygenase-2 (COX-2) and inducible nitric oxide synthase(iNOS).
-This leads to reduced production of prostaglandin E₂ (PGE₂) and nitric oxide, respectively.
+Studies have shown that melatonin, along with its metabolites N^{1}-acetyl-N^{2}-formyl-5-methoxykynuramine (AFMK) and N1-acetyl-5-methoxykynuramine (AMK), can suppress the activation of cyclooxygenase-2 (COX-2) and inducible nitric oxide synthase(iNOS).
+This leads to reduced production of prostaglandin E_{2} (PGE_{2}) and nitric oxide, respectively.
 COX-2 is a key enzyme involved in inflammation and its activation is triggered by lipopolysaccharide (LPS) in macrophages.
 Elevated levels of COX-2 expression have been linked to various disorders, such as cancer and neurodegeneration.
 COX-2 and iNOS are identified as newly recognized molecular targets and this supports the possible therapeutic role of melatonin, AFMK, and AMK in managing inflammatory responses.